-They are an excellent resource for determining the date of construction of a property, significant changes to a property and changes in ownership close ownership Definition The state of holding a legal right to property that is the most extensive and absolute property interest in law.
-Most commonly refers to legal title executed through a legally binding agreement. and sometimes occupancy.
+They are an excellent resource for determining the date of construction of a property, significant changes to a property and changes in ownership and sometimes occupancy.

-Tips!
-Council areas change.
-Look under the former name for that council if you’re looking for older rate records.
+- Council areas change.
+Look under the former name of a council if you’re looking for older rate records.